scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

    :align: center
    :scale: 75%

-   A comparison of how Dask influences Hyperband.
-The priority ``high-scores`` prioritizes training models with high score; ``none`` does not prioritize and fits models in the order they are received by Dask Distributed's scheduler.
+   A visualization of how the Dask prioritization scheme influences the Hyperband's time to solution.
+Dask assigns prioritizes training models with higher scores (via ``high-scores``).
+When Dask uses the default priority scheme it fits models in the order they are received by Dask Distributed's scheduler (via  ``fifo``).
+Only the prioritization in the figure changes because both ``high-scores`` and ``fifo`` have the same hyperparameters, train/validation data, and assign the same internal random state to models.
-   Of course, the implementation behind ``high-scores`` is in Dask-ML.
-   Both models have the same hyperparameters, train data and validation data, and also have the same internal random state.
    The hyperparameters are chosen from a run in Figure :ref:`fig:synthetic-performance`.
    :label:`fig:synthetic-priority`

 Two hyperparameter optimizations are compared, Hyperband and random search and